5 Tips for Managing Early-Season Plant Stress

 High-yielding seed genetics and trait packages tend to require more intensive management to maximize their yield potential.
 You can help mitigate risk by balancing reliable, consistent performers and top-yielding genetics when making seed choices.

 From there, work with your trusted advisor to review your seed’s response-to scores, which measure how a selected hybrid or variety will respond to variables like planting population, nitrogen use and fungicide applications.
 For example, some hybrids respond more favorably to higher planting populations, while others don’t respond as strongly to population.
-Consider variable-rate planting so you don’t overpopulate or under populate.
-Ensure your planter is set to drop seed at the proper depth to create optimal seed-to-soil contact and achieve even emergence.
+To avoid overpopulating or under populating, use response-to population (RTP) scores to develop variable rate planting prescriptions and get the optimal seeding population for every acre.

-2. Wait For Optimal Soil Temperatures.
+2. Wait For Optimal Soil Conditions

 It’s easy to feel anxious during the first warm days of spring.
-You may be tempted to plant early when the soil is close but not quite ready.
-However, planting in poor soil conditions is more likely to create problems for the rest of the season.
+You may be tempted to plant early when the soil is close but not quite ready; however, planting in poor soil conditions is more likely to create problems for the rest of the season.

-3. Consider Applying a Seed Treatment.
+3. Consider Applying a Seed Treatment

 Due to earlier planting dates, we continue to see an increase in disease pressure from Pythium, Rhizoctonia, Fusarium and Phytophthora, which can be detrimental to the plant’s health and yield potential.
 A quality seed treatment can help mitigate these early-season stresses.

-Warden® CX II seed treatment is the latest innovation in soybean seed treatments formulated to help guard against fungal diseases and insects.
-When it comes to corn seed treatments, Fortivent® Plus provides control of Pythium and insects and aids in early-season plant growth and root development with the inclusion of zinc.
-If you’re planting a CROPLAN® hybrid, your seed comes treated with Fortivent Plus seed treatment at no extra cost.
+When it comes to corn seed treatments, Fortivent® Plus seed treatment provides control of Pythium and insects, and aids in early-season plant growth and root development with the inclusion of zinc.
+Answer Plot trial data shows that seed treated with Fortivent Plus seed treatment yields 4.7 bu/A more than untreated seed.3 Luckily, if you’re planting a CROPLAN® hybrid, your seed comes treated with Fortivent Plus seed treatment at no extra cost.

-4. Give Plants a Jumpstart to the Season.
+4. Give Plants a Jumpstart to the Season

 Starter fertilizers applied at planting can help stimulate root development and increase nutrient availability to small plants.
 Zinc and phosphorus, which tend to be more limited when soils are wet and cool, are in many starter fertilizers and are vital to early plant growth.

-5. Don’t Forget to Scout Your Fields.
+5. Remember to Scout Your Fields

 Once plants have emerged, be sure to scout fields early and often.
 Taking population counts can help determine if there were germination issues that may require extra attention.
 Observe plant spacing and growth stage differences between plants to evaluate whether a replant may be necessary.